LouisJalouzot/louisjalouzot.github.io/content/Projects/Suffragists/Main.md

 - [ ] Hard drop then soft drop: post process date/location/time to specific format then drop *similar* ones
 - [ ] What to do about multiple dates/times (e.g. "3 and 8pm", "Monday afternoons and Thursday evenings"), try to recreate one entry for each?
 - [ ] To merge duplicates, keep as much info as possible, if one entry as NaN in a field where this other as something, keep the latter
+- [ ] FormattedDate -> YYYY, MM, DD columns for cases like "Early January"
+- [ ] Plot of number of hard and soft duplicates against issue number
 - Tried refining the prompt slightly and obtained less meetings (as expected) with
 ```
 Include only meetings from TEXT.